RuikeYuan/RuikeYuan/README.md

 <h4 align="left">You can call me either Ricky or Rick or Keke or Ruike 😆</h4>

-- 🔭 I am deeply passionate about **algorithms and theories related to Go (board game), including game theory and graph theory — stay tuned!**
+- ✨  I am deeply passionate about **algorithms and theories related to Go (board game), including game theory and graph theory — stay tuned!**

-- ✨ On the side, I am exploring some practical applications in hardware, as well as robotics and embedded systems development.
+- 🔭 I am also exploring **practical applications in hardware, as well as robotics and embedded systems development**.

 - 🎓 Currently, I am a Data Science and Artificial Intelligence Student at [Leiden University](https://www.universiteitleiden.nl/en)